-We believe that the employment we provide should be, and is, of the best quality and our Lexcel assessor said: “The firm has an excellent management culture that is based on sound leadership, excellent communications, modern and flexible ways of working, and good staff involvement.
-People feel valued and appreciated and looked after by the firm.”
+We believe that the employment we provide should be, and is, of the best quality and our Lexcel assessor said: “The firm is managed in a modern and inclusive style.
+Senior management are open and approachable, people feel appreciated and valued, and the firm operates as a whole”.
+(Lexcel Assessor 2022)

 Social (building cohesive communities)

 We believe that access to the law is a fundamental right and part of any cohesive community.

 We run our own legal call centre and provide telephone help to approximately 100,000 people a year.

 Through our legal work we help people from all walks of life to take control of their lives and improve them.

 We are also one of a dwindling group of lawyers who provide legal aid and other services in some hard to access but life changing areas of the law such as child care, discrimination and adult social care.

 We are proud to be partners of the Business Growth Hub striving to work collaboratively and support business in Greater Manchester.
 In the last financial year our employment team has assisted approximately with over 100 enquiries on a pro bono basis providing them with a range of funding options so that they are able to progress their case

 On a yearly basis Stephensons allocate 100 hours to be used by staff to help charities.

 Between April 2021 – April 2022 as well as fundraising totalling £8,063.87 for our charity of the year Guide Dogs UK which is the equivalent to supporting a guide dog for two and a half years Stephensons donated £1,900 to nine different charities.